 Document Type Description: Indicates Description: Indicates document type.
 Format: [Type] Example: Opinion Notes: The document type is based on a review of the document.
 The following list provides additional description for the options for this field.
 Opinion Document is identified as a judicial opinion.
 Order Document is identified as an order.
-Includes motion panel orders.
+Includes motion panel orders and Writs of Mandamus.
 Rule 36 Document is identified as a summary affirmance under Federal Circuit Rule 36.
-No File There is no document associated with the entry on the Federal Circuit's website.
-Errata Document is self-described as an errata.

-Document Type Other Document does not fall into one of the above classifications.
-See notes for further details.
+No File There is no document associated with the entry on the Federal Circuit's website and no backup copy has been identified.
+Errata Document is self-descri bed as an errata.
+Other Document does not fall field for further details. into one of the above classifications.
+See notes

-En Banc Description: Identifies whether the opinion is en banc.
-Format: [Status] Example: No Example: No Notes: The en banc status of a document is based on a review of the document.
+En Banc Description: Identi Description: Identifies whether the opinion is en banc.
+Format: [Status] Example: No Notes: The en banc status of a document is based on a review of the document.
 In rare situations, a document is en banc only in part.
 In these situations the document is coded as "Partial."
 Currently, most orders and errata are not coded for this field.
 Yes Document is designated en banc in whole.
 No Document is not designated as en banc in whole or part.
 Partial Document is designated en banc in part.

 Judge 1

 Description: Last name of first judge listed on document.

 Format: [Name] Example: Prost